tyagi-py/demystifying-mlops-and-kubernetes/readme.md

 # Demystifying MLOPs and Kubernetes

 We had a discussion on MLOps yesterday, in the learning carnival.
-You can find the codebase used to the session here.
+You can find the codebase used to in session here.